ihmeuw/pseudopeople/docs/source/datasets/index.rst

      - :code:`housing_type`
      - Possible values for housing type are "Household" for an individual household, or one of six different types of group quarters.
-The types of instiutional group quarters are "Carceral", "Nursing home", and "Other institutional".
+The types of institutional group quarters are "Carceral", "Nursing home", and "Other institutional".
 The types of noninstitutional group quarters are "College", "Military", and "Other noninstitutional".
    * - Relationship to reference person